MSc project: researching in context

 What's included

 The study material is wholly online.
 Online databases for literature searching are accessible via the OU Library website.
 Further resources (such as examples of research of relevance to your discipline) are also available via the module website.
-In addition, you’ll use online forums, wikis and podcasts during your study.
+In addition, you’ll use online forums and have access to special video materials during your study.

 Computing requirements